Mira-Philippo/web-markup/requirments.md

 ✓ Uses form tag.  //Used on the contact page
 ✓ Uses em tag.  //Used on the activities page

 Grading group 3: Basic CSS = 20 Points?
-Again i kinda half-assed some...
-Excellent
+I think i did get everything Excellent
 ✓ Uses Google fonts type according to design. (https://fonts.google.com/)  //Top of the file ✓ Uses property text-transform in uppercase.  //Half assed it and used it to capitalize the first letter of an H1